-Countless programs have traveled to Hawai’i; this may be the first to actually visit The Nation of Hawai’i.
-It’s an extraordinary journey to Paradise, a look at how that Paradise was lost… and how people like Bumpy Kanahele and Emmett Aluli are fighting to find it again.
+This special was close to Billy Frank Jr.'s heart, and in fact one that he was working on with another great leader who like Billy passed away 10 years ago, the late U.S. Senator Daniel Inouye.
+Countless programs have traveled to Hawai’i; this may be the first to actually visit The Nation of Hawai’i, exploring the splintered but determined push by Indigenous Islanders to restore sovereignty to a people whose country was stolen from them.
+It’s an extraordinary journey to paradise, and a look at how that paradise was lost… and how people like Bumpy Kanahele and Emmett Aluli are fighting to find it again.

-This episode traces the trials and tribulations of a remote Indian tribe determined to save its culture.
+This special traces the trials and tribulations of a remote Indian tribe in the northwesternmost part of Washington state determined to save its culture.
 The Makah Nation is the only whaling people in the Lower 48, a treaty right secured in 1855 in exchange for much of what is now the spectacular Olympic National Park.

 The story of a young man from Lakota Nation who comes to